wsjung0516/grid/index.md

 4. Grid type2 is selected, process of element2 have to wait until element1 is completing rendering process.
 5. Each split window has multiple images, which is got from server by async communication.
 6. Each split window display only one image and others are cached
-7. When multi grid type is selected, while the previous split window start to cache after displaying the first image, next split window start to rendering process.
+7. When multi grid type is selected, while the previous split window start to cache after displaying the first image of previous canvas, next split window start to rendering process.
 ![](images/split-window1.png)

 For each split window has it's own element id like as ( element1, element2, element3, element4)